A Few New Mexico Birds: Apodiformes

 Trochilidae: Broad-Tailed Hummingbird (Selasphorus platycercus)

 Broad-tailed hummingbirds breed in New Mexico but up in the mountains.
-So far I have pictures of females/immatures and of one juvenile in its nest.
-I have seen the males with their bright red throats, but so far not one has posed for my camera.
+I have seen the males with their bright red throats, but so far only one has posed for my camera—in such low light that its throad, which normally iredesces red, looked black.
+In a couple of pictures, you can see a bit of the coloration under the tail.